 DIY Difficulty: Intermediate

 Like the N54, the N52 engine is plagued by the same common valve cover leakage.
-The oil leak can be caused by two things: either the valve cover gasket degrading or from the valve cover itself cracking.
+The oil leak can be caused by two things: either the valve cover gasket degrading or the valve cover itself cracking.
 Since the valve cover is made of plastic, it warps over time from the engine heat and can crack.
-The result in both is oil leaking into your engine bay and also a build up of oil in the engine.
+The result of both is oil leaking into your engine bay and also a build-up of oil in the engine.

 Symptoms of N52 Valve Cover Leak